What is in this leaflet

 - docusate sodium

-Kalma also contains sugars (as lactose and benzoates).
+KALMA also contains sugars (as lactose), benzoates and sulfites.

 The tablets are gluten free.